aroradheemant-arch/Marketing-prompt-library-/P08-meeting-followup.md

 ## Risks & Limitations
 - May miss meeting nuance or tone.
 - Needs a human read-through.
+- Sensitive or commercially important information should be checked carefully.

 ## Version History
 ### v1.0